Alan Mcilwraith: Exposure

-Mcilwraith the magician

 In December 2007, the Sunday Mail reported that Mcilwraith had reinvented himself as a magician.
 When confronted by the Sunday Mail, he said: "I've been very stupid.
 It was all lies and for that I apologise.
 I should have stopped lying after I got caught last time but I just really wanted to be taken seriously as a magician.
 I won't ever do this again."

-Mcilwraith the property tycoon

 In June 2009, Mcilwraith received fresh coverage in the Daily Record, which reported that he had been passing himself off as a millionaire property tycoon and charity worker to students at Strathclyde University.
 The paper also claimed that Mcilwraith had asked some students for disclosure documents and taken their National Insurance numbers and other details after duping them into filling in recruitment forms.

 When a journalist from the Record met Mcilwraith at Glasgow Central Station, he was wearing "striking blue" contact lenses.
 Mcilwraith claimed he was working for an agency that housed asylum seekers, denied passing himself off as a student and said that the stories of his latest tall tales had come from students getting confused after too many drinks.
 He stated: "I have been trying to recruit people for the company I work for but I have not been trying to do anything other than help.
 It's true I asked one girl about getting a disclosure but I was genuinely trying to help her along too."